Ganiates03/market-volatility-modeling/README.md

 The focus is on learning Exam SRM & PA content rather than maximizing returns.
 If one wants to predict the direction in which a stock is going, other strategies are recommended.

 ### Key Features
-- GARCH volatility forecasting using ARCH package
+- GARCH volatility forecasting of the SPY using ARCH package
 - Volatility-targeted position sizing
 - ADF and Ljung-Box diagnostics
 - Walk-forward backtesting
 - Performance analytics with QuantStats

 ### Results
-- ~12% annualized return
+- ~12% annualized return for 2005-2023
 - Sharpe ratio ~1.2+
 - ~38% volatility reduction vs buy-and-hold